aureliengmichaud/Odyssey67/README.md

  The keyboard is powered by [QMK Firmware](https://github.com/qmk/qmk_firmware).
 You can find the firmware for the Odyssey67 [here](https://github.com/aureliengmichaud/Odyssey67/tree/master/Firmware/aureliengmichaud/odyssey67).

+ Add the `aureliengmichaud` folder to your own fork of QMK to flash it to your keyboard.

  If you're new to QMK, please take the time to learn all the ins and outs and familiarize yourself with it by reading the [official documentation](https://docs.qmk.fm/#/).

 ## License